Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Related work

 Most of the research published so far support the needs of the IEEE 802.22 standard where the challenge is to identify local TV transmitters in the area.
 This has resulted in numerous publications on detection algorithms and corresponding false alarm and detection probability values.
 This work is relevant for our work since it will enable us to measure the noise and interference level for a receiver and use locally measured values rather than calculated values.
 Since we use the Internet for coordination and exchange of radio parameters, the need for a coordinated common control channel is fortunately not required \cite{1264255}, \cite {1542680}, \cite {DARPA_XG} \cite {1443488}.

 The idea of using P2P clients at base stations for establishing direct communication via radio using centralized control has been described in a patent claim \cite {Palanki}.
 This system is aimed at relieving traffic to base stations by establishing direct radio links between users.
 In another patent claim \cite {Shiquan}, a spectrum manager and a base station controller is used to calculate radio parameters, collect data from the central database and sense the presence of a TV signal.
 An Internet-based P2P mechanism to locate and distribute data from other clients which is the original part of our paper, is not addressed.

-Gossiping mechanisms have previously been used in cognitive radio networks, such as in \cite{ahmed06}.
+Gossiping mechanisms have previously been used in cognitive radio networks in \cite{ahmed06}.
 This approach is different from ours in that it is based on effectively distributing spectral sensing information, not discovering other nodes over the Internet.

-The protocol used for exchanging and merging tables of important nodes can be seen as a variation of the generic overlay topology construction protocol described in \cite{jelasity09}.
-The protocol described in this paper is however different due to the unique utility function, as well as the limited table sizes imposed by the bandwidth constraints.
-The goal of our utility function is not to construct an overlay, but to locate nodes with interfering radios.
-As radios have a tendency to form clusters around transmitters the resulting network may contain partitions.
-To find nodes across partitions our protocol also requires regular random samples of the topology to be provided by a peer sampling protocol\cite{jelasity07}.

 We have previously proposed using P2P for frequency allocation in \cite {5940891} and \cite {5686525}, but the actual discovery protocol has remained future work.